WWBN/AVideo-Encoder/README.md

 # Why do I need the Encoder?
 You may want to install the encoder for a few reasons:
-If you have a faster server than the public encoder server (which is likely to happen) If you'd like a private way of encoding your videos
+If you have a faster server than the public encoder server (which is likely to happen) or If you'd like a private way of encoding your videos

 But the mandatory installation if you are using a private network.
 The public encoder will not have access to send the videos to your streamer site